Little Free Library

 What is Paper Leaves doing about it?

-With the support of the Greater Literacy Foundation, a nonprofit affiliated with Paper Leaves Bookstore, we have been able to build our very first Little Free Library at Vita Coffee House!
-This partnership is a testament to our shared commitment to give the gift of books back to the community and provide a nurturing environment that promotes book ownership and increases access to literature through initiatives such as Little Free Libraries, children’s reading programs, book donations, and community outreach.
+With the support of the Greater Literacy Foundation, a nonprofit affiliated with Paper Leaves Bookstore, we have been able to build and stock Little Free Libraries at Vita Coffee House, Getzendaner Park, Lee Penn Park, and Waxahachie Sports Complex!
+Our This partnership is a testament to our shared commitment to give the gift of books back to the community and provide a nurturing environment that promotes book ownership and increases access to literature through initiatives such as Little Free Libraries, children’s reading programs, book donations, and community outreach.

 Written by Carlie Renee